AlexStory/renelle/README.md

 I'm going to try and design the language how I'd want my ideal language to be, since it is my language.

+This is a very brief descripion.
+A more thorough version can be found in the [docs](http://doc.renelle.org)

 ### Assignments
 simple `let` binding, no need for semicolon.